Patrol-AI/debuggingTest/README.md

 ## Task Description

 You have been provided with a Remix application designed to fetch products from a Shopify store and display them on a webpage.
 Users should be able to update the titles of these products.
-Unfortunately, there are several issues in the current implementation, and your job is to identify and fix them.
+Unfortunately, there are several issues in the current implementation, and your job is to identify and fix them whilst documenting all addressed bugs in a **BUGFIX.MD file** .
 You must also record a **maximum 5 minute** screen recording describing your debugging process and showing some of the issues that you fixed as part of your submission.

 ### APIs :

 You will be provided an API key for Shopify services as part of your instruction email.
-Please note the currently broken app uses a deprecated REST api. **As part of your debugging, you will expected to swap this REST api out for a GraphQL solution** since this is the direction that Shopify has moved.
+Please note the currently broken app uses a deprecated REST api. **As part of your debugging, you will be expected to swap this REST api out for a GraphQL solution** since this is the direction that Shopify has moved.

 ### Bonus Objective:
 - **Use Strong Typing:** Refactor the code to use strong typing features of TypeScript wherever applicable.
 This includes defining interfaces or types for API responses, form data, and other key parts of the application.

 ### Additional Information:
 - **Sample Video:** A sample video of the functional application is provided to help you understand the expected behavior.
-- **Concurrency Warning:** In the rare case that multiple applicants are working on this task simultaneously, you may encounter unexpected updates to product titles.
+- **Concurrency Warning:** In the case that multiple applicants are working on this task simultaneously, you may encounter unexpected updates to product titles.
 Please be aware of this possibility during your testing.

-### Submission Video

-For your 5 min screen recording as part of the application, we recommend using <a href="https://www.loom.com/">Loom</a> to record your videos, however this is entirely up to you.
-Your video should focus on explaining your debugging process whilst walking throuhg at least one example.
-If you do choose to use AI tools, this is your opportunity to explain why and how you use them.

 ## Steps to Complete the Task